 Many homes and communities want thick green grass all the way to the water line.
 While this may look aesthetically pleasing, it is not healthy for the lake.
-A buffer zone of natural, native plants that encircles the lake near the water line works as a natural barrier preventing grass clippings, leaves and other natural organic debris from entering the lake while filtering out harmful runoff pollutants.
-Native plants also provide needed habitat and nourishment for the variety of wildlife that call it home while stabilizing the soil around the lake preventing erosion.
+A buffer zone of natural, native plants that encircles the lake near the water line works as a natural barrier.
+It prevents grass clippings, leaves and other natural organic debris from entering the lake while filtering out harmful runoff pollutants.
+Native plants provide:

 Have you ever noticed a lawn that was so well-maintained that you wondered how it’s kept fabulous all the time?
-The tasks that we engage in to maintain a gorgeous lawn are the same activities that can pollute a lake: grass clippings, leaves, fertilizer and pesticides.
-Consider requesting landscape and lawn vendors to use a bag on all mowers while cutting grass, reduce fertilizer and pesticides and limit how often they are applied and use a lake friendly product when power washing sidewalks, pool decks, driveways.
+Maintaining a gorgeous lawn can pollute a lake with grass clippings, leaves, fertilizer and pesticides.
+Ask landscape and lawn vendors to:

 Many lake and pond problems stem from poor water quality caused by a lack of oxygen and thermal stratification .
 Aeration can often prevent and correct most lake and pond issues including recurring algae problems, stinking bottom muck, murky water, fish kills, swarming midge flies and more.
-By pumping compressed air through bottom diffusers, a rising column of bubbles adds oxygen and circulation to improve water quality for a healthier and more beautiful lake.
+Pumping compressed air through diffusers creates a rising column of bubbles.
+This action adds oxygen and circulation to improve water quality for a healthier and more beautiful lake.
 It’s a cost effective, longer term solution than chemical treatments alone.

 Dogs, ducks, iguanas, birds and other wildlife are all living beings and as such, produce waste.
-Animal waste contains a lot of phosphorus which is the main cause of nutrient pollution in our Florida lakes and ponds causing excessive algae growth and other problems.
+Animal waste contains a lot of phosphorus, the main cause of nutrient pollution in Florida lakes and ponds.
+High phosphorus causes excessive algae growth and other problems.

-Most communities have pet stations where owners can get a plastic bag to pick up animal waste and a can to dispose of it in.
 Remind residents regularly to pick up dog poop and dispose of it properly.
-If there is an abundance of ducks or other water fowl, iguanas and/or birds around, their waste too will cause a stinky lake and algae problem.
+If possible, provide pet stations with plastic bags to pick up animal waste and a can to dispose of it in.
+An abundance of ducks or other water fowl, iguanas and/or birds contribute to this waste.
 For exotic wildlife, call wildlife authorities to capture and remove troublesome pests.

 Reclaimed water is treated waste water discharged from sewage treatment plants and pumped to nearby public and private lakes and waterways where it is often used for landscape irrigation or water level maintenance during Florida’s dry season.